-- Your daily gas usage in summer (20MJ) is 0.7 times the average (30.5MJ) for a household of your size. - Your daily gas usage in winter (48MJ) is 0.2 times the average (198.3MJ) for a household of your size.
+Your daily gas usage in winter (0MJ) is 0 times the average (198.3MJ) for a household of your size.

 Property Owner Report

 The owner's report focuses on fixed appliances, insulation and actions the owner can take.
 If you are renting, you may like to send it to the property manager or owner.